ucdavis/ANNA-AnimalHealthAnalytics/README.md

 Download and install Python 3.7 and Python 3.9 from official site.

-> The installation should b
+> The installation should be done with administrative privileges.

 ### miniconda

+Download and install miniconda from official site.

+> The installation should be done with administrative privileges.

 ### Apache HTTP Server
 1. Download Apache HTTP Server source codes.